-The information set forth herein is based upon information reasonably available to Polestar as of the date of this Presentation (or any such earlier date referenced herein), and Polestar does not undertake any obligation to update such information at any time after such date.
-No representation, warranty or undertaking, express or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of the information or the opinions contained herein and as may be amended.
+The information set forth herein is based upon information reasonably available to Polestar as of the due of this Presentation (or any such earlier date referenced herein), and Polestar does not undertake any obligation to update such information at any time after such date.
+No representation, warranty or undertaking, express or inplied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of the information or the opinions contained herein and as may be amended.

-titute an offer to sell or the solicitation of an offer to buy any This presentation shall not constitute an offer to sell or the solicitation of an offer to buy any securities in any state or plurisdiction in which such offer, solicitation or sale would be unlawful.
+titute an offer to sell or the solicitation of an offer to buy any This presentation shall not constitute an offer to sell or the solicitation of an offer to buy any securities of Polestar, nor shall here be any sale or offer of any securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful.
 This Presentation is not intended to constitute, and should not be construed as investment, tax, legal or other advice.
 Certain information contained herein has been derived from sources prepared by third parties.
-While such information is believed to be reliable for the purposes used herein neither Polestan roar any of its directors, officers, employees, affiliates or advicors makes any representation or warranty with respect to the accuracy of such information.
-This Presentation does not purport to contain all of the information that may be required to evaluate Polestar and has solely been prepared for the purpose of generally familiarizing the reader with Polestar.
+While such information is believed to be reliable for the purposes used herein neither Polestar nor any off is director, officers, employees, affisites or advicors makes any representation or warranty with respect to the accuracy of such information.
+This Presentation does not purport to contain all of the information that may be required to evaluate Polestar and has solely been prepared for the purpose of generally familiarizing the reader with Polestar. th Dolo